perrybutler/rapid-platform/README.md

 2. Visit the WordPress admin dashboard and the new settings will be initialized
 3. Visit the Rapid Settings menu to observe the sample settings

 Feel free to modify the rapid-config.php file to create your own settings in the WordPress admin backend.
+You can change the rapid-config.php file(s) at any time and WordPress will initialize your changes the next time you visit the WordPress admin dashboard.

 Roadmap
 -------